Prag8855/aab/content/guides/work-visa.md

 ### Make a tax declaration

 Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
-At the end of your first year, make a [tax declaration](/glossary/Steuererklärung).
-You will pay less [income tax](/glossary/Einkommensteuer).
+Include them in your [tax declaration](/glossary/Steuererklärung).
+You will pay a little less [income tax](/glossary/Einkommensteuer).
+If you hire a lawyer or a relocation consultant, their fee is also tax-deductible.

 ### Renew your work visa